ramtinJ95/Mywiki/Software Law's.md

   the best one for our situation.
 But we are doing this without really knowing that we are doing it and thus throwing away a huge chunk of the possible outcome space that we now will never see.
 The reason for this is that communication between teams is much harder then communication in a team.
+But what this law did not take into consideration is the temporal aspect.
+Because the way we do software now is that legacy code just keeps shipping with the new versions of products so we end up in situations like windows and its 4 different volume controllers.
+Because we need to add all versions through time of the org chart into the same graph to see what we actually see in the product.